Indonesian-French fusion with must-try lobster noodles & Pandan French Toast. Great ambiance for any occasion.

 Important Note

-While generally well-regarded, one commenter found the restaurant to be mediocre and not representative of authentic Indonesian cuisine.
-Another found it to be a bit too sweet for their liking.
+While generally highly praised, one commenter noted that the restaurant might be considered more 'cheffed up' than authentic Indonesian, and another found it mediocre and not a good representation of Indonesian food.
+One user also found the French toast to be a bit too sweet for their personal taste.

 Positive"This user simply recommends Wayan."